 Pain is a signal that something is wrong with your body

 Hypnosis can approach the pain from a different viewpoint and teach the client to think of the sensation in a different way.
 The hypnotic trance can allow the sufferer to become conscious of nagging burdens and pressures that contribute to the discomfort.
-As they get a clearer perspective on the dynamics of the pain, they can begin to chip away at pain’s stubborn grasp and at the contributors that intensify it.
+As we get a clearer perspective on the dynamics of the pain, we can begin to chip away at pain’s stubborn grasp and at the contributors that intensify it.

 Acute pain usually gets your immediate attention